jptavarez/python-sqs-client/README.md

 High-level library for asynchronous communication using Amazon SQS.

-It allows you to easily build messages producers that expect a response, and consumers that send a response.
+It enables easy building of message producers that expect responses, as well as consumers that send responses.

 It's based on [amazon-sqs-java-temporary-queues-client](https://github.com/awslabs/amazon-sqs-java-temporary-queues-client), but it does not use the concept of Virtual Queues.